surajmaity/MAGIC-Gamma-Telescope-particle-classification-/README.md

 The dataset used in this project is the **MAGIC Gamma Telescope** dataset, which can be found [here](https://archive.ics.uci.edu/dataset/159/magic+gamma+telescope).
 This dataset contains data from a ground-based telescope used to detect gamma rays.

+## The .zip file containing the dataset is also being attached in the repo files for convinience

 ## Features

 - **Data Preprocessing**: Handling missing values, feature scaling, and encoding categorical variables.